m-mcgee/pow/guides/security_practices.md

 * If a user couldn't be found or the `:password_hash` is `nil` a blank password is used
 * A UUID is always generated during reset password flow
+* Session ID is signed and verified in `Pow.Plug.Session`
+* Persistent session token is signed and verified in `PowPersistentSession.Plug.Cookie`
+* Reset password token is signed and verified in `PowResetPassword.Plug`
+* E-mail confirmation token is signed and verified in `PowEmailConfirmation.Plug`
+* Invitation token is signed and verified in `PowInvitation.Plug`

 ## User enumeration attacks